 Final Report and Publication

 EMD Serono desires to ensure that research undertaken as part of the GOI program is completed and analyzed.
-All grant recipients must provide the company with final study results in the form of a final report or a publication (manuscript or abstract) in a peer-reviewed journal.
+All grant recipients must provide the company with final study results in the form of a final report.
+In addition, all efforts must be made to publish (manuscript or abstract) the project results in a peer-reviewed journal.

 EMD Serono supports the exercise of academic freedom by researchers and expects the results of research to be published, whether or not the results are favorable to EMD Serono.